 It’s a repeated fact but it’s the truth: people are extremely reluctant to leave an organization that they feel like is invested in their growth, development, and success.
 With growth and development being one of the main reasons people leave their job, close this gap for your organization and hold on to what’s most valuable: your people.

 If you’re looking for your company to remain competitive as the market changes, you need every moving piece to be evolving competitively as well, mainly your people.
-You need your workforce and company values to be unified around a learner centric goal.
-Similarly to the way professional athletes performed, be unconcerned with your last victory and forward thinking to your next opportunity to succeed.
+You need your workforce and company values to be unified around a learner-centric goal.
+Similar to the way professional athletes performed, be unconcerned with your last victory and forward-thinking to your next opportunity to succeed.